 Grants and funding opportunities

-The Management Committee of the Anthroposophical Society in Australia (ASinA) welcomes applications for funding that meet the objects and principles of the Society, namely ‘the cultivation of a genuine science of the spiritual world, and nurturing the soul life in all areas of human relationships, in the moral, religious, cultural and artistic life.’
+The Management Committee of the Anthroposophical Society in Australia (ASinA) welcomes applications for grants and funding that meet the objects and principles of the Society, namely ‘the cultivation of a genuine science of the spiritual world, and nurturing the soul life in all areas of human relationships, in the moral, religious, cultural and artistic life.’

-What funding opportunities are available to members?
+What funding opportunities are currently available to members?

 Art Grants 2023

-Applications open 24 January 2023 and close 21 February 2023
+Applications open 9 October 2023 and close 13 November 2023

-Download the 2023 Arts Grants Application Form here.
+Download the 2024 Arts Grants Application Form here.

 Other potential funding opportunities